Billwee/Clicky-Game/README.md

 # Clicky-Game

 ## Overview
-This application is memory game built with React where the object is to click each image only once.
+This application is a memory game built with React where the object is to click each image only once.
 Click all twelve images and you win.
 Click the same images twice and it's game over.
 This memory game themed around Nintendo's Super Smash Bros. so "Choose your character!" wisely.

 ## Deployment